wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 4.1.5 (June 10, 2015) =
+* Bug Fix: Facebook Likes work properly.
+* Improvement: Facebook Like dialog now shows all the information (no cropping).

 = 4.1.4 (June 9, 2015) =
 * During the Free Trial, the Basic Information action now shows a dialog that